pkukic/margo/README.md

 1. **Open a PDF**: Click "Open PDF" or use Ctrl+O, or right-click a PDF file
 2. **Screenshot Mode**: Press `Ctrl+S` or click the screenshot button, then drag to select an area
-3. **Highlight Mode**: Press `Ctrl+H` to highlight text
-4. **Ask a Question**: Type your question in the chat panel and press Enter
+3. **Ask a Question**: Type your question in the chat panel and press Enter
-5. **Follow-up Questions**: Continue the conversation in the same chat thread
+4. **Follow-up Questions**: Continue the conversation in the same chat thread
-6. **Edit/Delete**: Hover over messages to edit or delete them
+5. **Edit/Delete**: Hover over messages to edit or delete them

 ## File Format

-Conversations and screenshots/text highlights mentioned in them are saved as `.chat` files (JSON format) alongside the PDF:
+Conversations and screenshots are saved as `.chat` files (JSON format) alongside the PDF:

 ```
 my-paper.pdf